y2kbugger/y2kbugger.github.io/content/food/persimmon-english-pudding.rst

 .. image:: https://lh3.googleusercontent.com/KPn2fFh0X5Zq5ESGRaKgGDazFb6E7Rr4x5MsFJyO2akgwTP3qC_h2QCRDb6jA2uWX-2gMh7Qwqw9zrSmDSoNIPOBjisS7WHm05LkEqkDxe45oMZTsZsA1YxXmTtCIQOEuza8BTvRdpQ=w790-h508-no
    :alt: Clearance persimmons from Jungle Jims.

 After a bit of googling, I settled on making an English style holiday pudding.
 Not being British, this was a dish I was only vaguely aware of.
 After reading about the dessert a bit on the internet, I had a case of what googling calls the `Baader-Meinhof Phenomenon <https://english.stackexchange.com/questions/153166/what-is-the-term-for-when-you-become-more-aware-of-something>`_.
 It was everywhere.
-The strongest example was when I went to see the Scrooge *again*, I can't believe that the "pudding scene" had always been there, never stirring my brain to ask "wtf is this pudding?" before, I think I thought it was meat.
+The strongest example was when I went to see a Christman Carol *again*, I can't believe that the "pudding scene" had always been there, never stirring my brain to ask "wtf is this pudding?" before, I think I thought it was meat.

 My recipe is based on: